kmcaloon/gatsby-plugin-groq/README.md

 To use GROQ fragments with this plugin, for now all fragments must be exported from a `index.js` using CommonJS syntax.
 You must also specify the directory where this file is found within the plugin options: `fragmentsDir: // Directory relative to project root`.

 **That should cover most of it.
 Check the comments within code for more details.**

+## 🤦 Limitations
+### Joins <a name="joins"></a>
+Apart from references to assets such as images within Sanity datasets, the shorthand join syntax using the `->` operator is not supported.
+This is primarily related to the GROQ js client but may change in the future.
+Until then use the "Other Joins" syntaxes as documented [here](https://www.sanity.io/docs/groq-joins).

+Here is an example needing to match a `_ref` found within an array of objects: https://groq.dev/oLIs5ABtnM0xrG9aSSJBYg

 ## ⌛ TO DO (random order)